kriyeng/tensorflow-intro/convulational-networks.md

 # Introduction to TensorFlow
 ## Convulational Nerual Networks
-CNN is a techinque we apply to our basic Neural Netowrks in order to improve the analysis of our data.
+CNN is a technique we apply to our basic Neural Netowrks in order to improve the analysis of our data.
 We try to detect features in a better way and we also try to reduce our data to improve the speed of our algorithms.

 ### Concepts
 #### Convulation
-A convulation is a filter we apply to our data (images) in order to emphisize some aspects of it.
+A convulation is a filter we apply to our data (images) in order to emphasize some aspects of it.
 We define a custom size of the filter to apply on every pixel and its neighbours.
 #### Pooling
 Pooling allows us to reduce/compress our data but without removing the features on it.
 We apply some pool of defined sized and apply some algorithm on it.
 For instance we can get the most significant value (the highest) of the pool.